noook/drizzle-fk-reproduction/README.md

 ## Running the migration

 To run the migration, you can visit <http://localhost:3000/_nitro/tasks/db:migrate>.
 The migration should be ran automatically.
+(Note that the dev server needs ot be running)

 To inspect the database, you can use the **Studio URL** provided by supabase when you started the instance.